DataBiosphere/encode-ingest/hack/README.md

 ### Create the json to load all the ENCODE FILES
-This takes a long time and **has already been done.** Resulting file is here **`gs://encode-public/encode-bulk-fileload.json`**

-***Skip to the next section***

-Only run these steps if you need to recreate the json from the manifest.
-This takes a **very** long time.
-If changes need to be made, I suggest manipulating the existing json file with `sed`, `awk`, etc
+This takes a long time and could be refactored not to use so many separate sed an awk commands.
+Also I believe the format needs to change based on us loading the files using the ingest endpoint.
+Also, the files on s3 change frequently so we should really re-sync from s3 which then requires a new load json.
+Finally, when we were using the bulk load endpoint, the system could not handle more than ~40k files at a time.
+So we used the split unix command to break up the large file into files with at most 40k lines.

+**TODO** Merge create_file_submission_from_manifest.sh and create_file_submission_from_manifest_use_accession.sh

+1. Re-sync from the s3 bucket.
+(This will takes days!)

 1. Download the manifest from encode `encode_file_manifest.tsv`

 1. Run

-	`./create_file_submission <manifest_file> <source_bucket> > encode-bulk-fileload.json`
+	`./create_file_submission_from_manifest_use_accession.sh <manifest_file> > encode-fileload.json`

 	*This reads the manifest and creates a json entry for each file that needs to be ingested.
 It skips archived files.*

-1. Copy the `encode-bulk-fileload.json` file to a google bucket.
+1. Copy the `encode-fileload.json` file to a google bucket.

 ### Bulk load the files
+*** DO NOT USE THIS ENDPOINT ***
+Use ingestDataset instead!!!

-1. Replace the variables in the json below, and then use the swagger endpoint to load the files into the dataset: `https://data.terra.bio/swagger-ui.html#/datasets/bulkFileLoad`
+1. Replace the variables in the json below, and then use the swagger endpoint to create the DRS references and update the files table for the self-hosted files: `https://data.terra.bio/swagger-ui.html#/datasets/{id}/ingest`

 		{
-			"profileId": "__PROFILE_ID__",
-			"loadTag": "TAG_NAME",
-			"maxFailedFileLoads": 10,
-			"loadControlFile": "gs://encode-public/encode-bulk-fileload.json"
-		}

-### Update the file entries with the DRS IDs assigned by the data repo

-One way to get the DRS Ids that have been assigned to the files that were uploaded is to use the swagger enpoint: `https://data.terra.bio/swagger-ui.html#/datasets/getLoadHistoryForLoadTag`.
-Another way is to query the `datarepo_load_history` table directly which is what the script below does.
-Run this script to build the json that will update the file entries that now have DRS IDs.

-	./create_DRS_upload.sh <project-id> <dataset-name> <tag-name> <num-files> > drs_upload.json

-Copy the output file to a google bucket, replace the variables below and use the swagger endpoint to load the DRS ref IDs.
-(Note: it's important to use the updateStrategy `merge`).

-	 {
     		"table": "file",
-	    "path": "__DRS_UPLOAD_FILE__",
+    		"path": "__UPLOAD_FILE_PATH__",
     		"format": "json",
-	    "load_tag": "__TAG__",
+    		"load_tag": "__TAG_NAME__",
     		"profile_id": "__PROFILE_ID__",
     		"max_bad_records": 0,
     		"max_failed_file_loads": 0,
     		"ignore_unknown_values": true,
     		"resolve_existing_files": false,
     		"updateStrategy": "merge"
 		}

 ## Define full view snapshot

 	{